Reflection maps: The double-point space of the orbit map

 \end{ex}

-It is not clear how to obtain a scheme-theoretical description of the double-point space $D^2(f)$ of a reflection map from $D^2(\omega)$.
-This involves infinitesimal information of $h$ in relation to the complex $\sC$ of $G$, and this information is not clearly encoded in $D^2(\omega)$.
-We will overcome this problem with the introduction the double-point space $B^2(f)$.
+Given a reflection map $f$, it is not clear how to obtain the description of the complex structure of the double-point space $D^2(f)$ from $D^2(\omega)$.
+We overcome this problem with the introduction the double-point space $B^2(f)$.